QtLab/DRDSP/readme.md

 1. Generate some data from the attractors.
 2. Compute the secants from the data sets.
-3. Cull the secants (optional optimization).
-4. Use the secants to find a projection.
+3. Use the secants to find a projection.
-5. Use the projection, the data, and the original model to compute some reduced data.
+4. Use the projection, the data, and the original model to compute some reduced data.
-6. Use the reduced data to obtain the reduced model.
+5. Use the reduced data to obtain the reduced model.

+The method is compatible with any autonomous smooth deterministic dynamical system corresponding to the flow of a vector field.

+Non-Euclidean state spaces are supported (e.g. systems with angular state variables).

+Non-autonomous systems with periodic time-dependence are supported by encapsulating the explicit time-dependence as additional state (resulting in an autonomous system).

 Usage
 -----